jampac/Alexa_ContentServer/README.md

 # Alexa_ContentServer
-Attempting integration options to use Alexa / AI for information discovery with OpenText ContentServer as the backend
+Attempting integration options to use Alexa / AI for information discovery with OpenText ContentServer as the backend.
+At this stage it's simply a framework to start integrating REST API / javascript towards a public available demo server.

+The purpose is to inspire discussions around AI and Information Management / Discovery.

 Preparation:
 - Install alexa-dsk: